 6. Mariamman Hindu Temple

 Visit one of the most famous Hindu temples in Vietnam, the Mariamman Hindu Temple of Ho Chi Minh City.
 It is called Chua Ba Mariamman in Vietnamese and was built at the end of the 19th century as a dedication to the Hindu goddess Mariamman.
 Located at the heart of the city, the temple is very close to Ben Thanh market which makes it easy to locate.
-From beautifully crafted statues of Amman, Ganesha, Lakshmi, Muruga, and more, the breathtaking sculptures of Amman in her various avatars is one of the most attractive features of this temple and it definitely tops the list of temples in Vietnam.
-While it is just one of the many Hindu temples in Vietnam, the Mariamman Hindu Temple is a must-visit for all travelers.
+From beautifully crafted statues of Amman, Ganesha, Lakshmi, Muruga, and more, this temple is counted amongst the awe-striking Vietnamese temples owing to the breathtaking sculptures of Amman in her various avatars is one of the most attractive features of this temple and it definitely tops the list of temples in Vietnam.
+While it is just one of the many ancient Hindu temples in Vietnam, the Mariamman Hindu Temple is a must-visit for all travelers.

 Location: 66 Ton That Thiep, Phuong Ben Nghe, Quan 1, Ho Chi Minh City